anneyumme/FinalProject_.Net/README.md

 ## Overview

 This  POS System, developed as a final project for a junior university course, demonstrates a comprehensive application of Razor Pages with a SQL Server backend.
-The project encapsulates essential ecommerce functionalities and is an exemplar of innovative web development practices in a research-driven business environment.
+The project encapsulates essential POS system functionalities and is an exemplar of innovative web development practices in a research-driven business environment.

 ### Key Features